 The South West lends itself to spectacular movie backdrops due to its range of landscapes and diverse locations.
 So if you’re visiting the region, be sure to take a peek at these impressive places, you may even get the chance to do some celebrity spotting.

-If you'd like to witness Cornwall's silver screen beauty for yourself, take a look at our selection of accommodation.
-We have self-catering cottages, B&Bs, hotels and holiday parks all listed on our website, meaning there's something perfect for you.
+If you'd like to witness Cornwall's silver screen beauty for yourself, take a look at our wide range of self-catering cottages and find the perfect property for you.